Your back catalog as a searchable library. Plus subtitles you'd actually ship.

 Frequently asked questions

 Yes.
-Transcribe.so exports standard SRT and WebVTT files that import directly into CapCut, Final Cut Pro, Premiere Pro, and DaVinci Resolve.
-It also exports karaoke VTT for word-by-word highlight timing and JSON for custom integrations.
+Standard SRT and WebVTT files import directly into all major editors.
+Karaoke VTT for word-level highlight timing and JSON for custom integrations are also available.

-Transcribe.so is free to try with no credit card required.
-After the free trial, pricing is pay-per-minute — no monthly subscription floor and no per-export fees.
+Free credits on signup with no card required.
+After that, pay-per-minute pricing with no monthly minimums and no per-export fees.

-Paste a YouTube link or upload an audio file.
-Pick the best model for your language.
-Export subtitles for any editor in seconds.
+Paste a YouTube link, RSS feed, or upload an episode.
+Pick the editor format you need.
+Mine the moments in seconds.